-Based on research from NLGN (the New Local Government Network) and our desire to work with our local communities we would build a children's service based on a shift of practice to prevention.
+Based on research from NLGN and our desire to work with our local communities we would build a children's service based on a shift of practice to prevention.
 Our focus for children's services (Ref.
 A Blueprint for Children's Social Care Unlocking the potential of social work) for the communities within the Bay would prioritise relationships over bureaucracy.
 This new opportunity paves the way for change for the children's social care system, acknowledging the importance, complexity and inherently risky nature of the work:-